 Travelling is just not what it used to be!

 These days you can jump online from the comfort of your bed -while munching on a bowl of cereal and occasionally dropping a spoonful on your T-shirt without anyone seeing- and book a flight to pretty much any destination in the world; Nepal, Madagascar, Iceland.
 You name it!
-You fly there in the comfort of an aircraft, and when you land, you realize that even such far-flung places have already been colonized by other travelers before you.
-There is internet-cafes and burger joints and the tacky 3-days-2-nights wilderness tours advertised on every wall.
+You fly there in the comfort of an aircraft, and when you land, you realise that even such far-flung places have already been colonised by other travellers before you.
+There are internet-cafes and burger joints and the tacky 3-days-2-nights wilderness tours advertised on every wall.

 Of course, there are moments that change you; but they don’t come easily.

-And that was when I realized that vulnerability and strength are the two sides of the same coin.
+And that was when I realised that vulnerability and strength are the two sides of the same coin.